ahmedm0ssad/SIFT-Texture-Image-Retrieval/README.md

 ## 💻 Usage <a name="usage"></a>

 > **⚠️ IMPORTANT**: Make sure you have unzipped the `images.zip` file before proceeding.
 The code expects the texture images to be available in the `images/` directory with category subfolders.
+And the link drive of the dataset -> https://drive.google.com/file/d/15_4SWSvH94t1uuha_BWWqNa67a0pdoe8/view?usp=sharing

 ### Jupyter Notebook <a name="jupyter-notebook"></a>